judithcalvo1953/FinalProject/README.md

 - mockup of dashboard is in Google Slides and PDF export of Power BI report tabs
 - images from the initial analysis are in the Google Slides, the Power BI report and in the Jupyter Notebooks.
 - here is the link to google presentation: https://docs.google.com/presentation/d/1ENwEeAW49FqKAGppHXK2pSWwKU51ZkQrwQ_D_bqShHU/edit?usp=sharing

+## Segment 4 Final Submission

+- full discussion of methods and processes used is now in the "Final Project Report.pdf (details of the Machine Learning Model Construction)
+- completed in Segment 3 a final rendition of logistic regression modeling and fitting using both SciKit and Statsmodels libraries
+- completed in Segment 3 the classification analysis: accuracy, F1, precision, sensitivity as well as measures not taught in class, but researched and applied, these were: specificity and ROC curves.
+- completed in Segment 3 coding and testing for an alternative Random Forest model, as well as ADABoost, Ensemble, and Gradient Boosted Tree models, along with their respective classification analysis.
+- final coding for the PCA model and export of data so that more detail can be presented in Power BI was done in Segment 3
+- completed my final Google Slides presentation (in PDF format entitled:"Final Presentation Prediction of Successful Discharge") and at https://docs.google.com/presentation/d/1ENwEeAW49FqKAGppHXK2pSWwKU51ZkQrwQ_D_bqShHU/edit?usp=sharing
+- images from the initial analysis are in the Google Slides, the Power BI report and in the Jupyter Notebooks.
+- here is the link to google presentation: https://docs.google.com/presentation/d/1ENwEeAW49FqKAGppHXK2pSWwKU51ZkQrwQ_D_bqShHU/edit?usp=sharing
+- here is the link to a video of my dashboard in Power BI: https://drive.google.com/file/d/1jeb9RN3ye3utKl6nt8YXqNbpsoc_I0Sc/view?usp=sharing